Skip to content

 Callbacks

-This page describes the callback system used across the project to intercept, observe, and customize model inference, tool invocation, and agent execution.
+This page describes the callback system used across the project to intercept, observe, and customize model inference, tool invocation, agent execution, and AG-UI event translation.

 • ModelCallbacks